amrutprabhu/amrutprabhu.github.io/data/blog/2022/create-kubernetes-custom-resource-definition-crd.md

 For this, we will need to implement a controller that will handle creating instance requests and do something with it.
 We will explore this in our next article.

-You can find the code to the CRD on GitHub [here](https://github.com/amrutprabhu/kubernetes-custom-resource/tree/main/crd).
+You can find CRD yaml files on GitHub [here](https://github.com/amrutprabhu/kubernetes-custom-resource/tree/main/crd).

 So, subscribe to my newsletter below and follow me on [Twitter](https://twitter.com/amrutprabhu42) to know when the article is published.